Azure/az-cgpu-onboarding/Confidential-GPU-H100-Onboarding-(CMK-for-Windows).md

 ### Workload-Running

 ```
-# In your VM, execute the below command for a pytorch sample execution. (estimates finish in 10 min)
+# In your VM, execute the below command for a pytorch sample execution.
-bash mnist_example.sh pytorch
+sudo docker run --gpus all -v /home/<adminusername>/cgpu-onboarding-package:/home -it --rm nvcr.io/nvidia/tensorflow:23.09-tf2-py3 python /home/mnist-sample-workload.py
 ```